Yvonne McGuinness

-Yvonne McGuinness (born 12 October 1972) is an Irish visual artist whose creations cover films, performances, installation art and sound works.
-She is well known for immersive and site-specific art projects, and her works often explore the interaction between the audience and the space.
+Yvonne McGuinness (born 12 October 1972) is an Irish visual artist who has made films, performances, installation art and sound works.
+She is known for immersive and site-specific art projects, and her works often explore the interaction between the audience and the space.

-McGuinness was born in Dublin, Ireland, and now based in Monkstown, Dublin, She obtained a master's degree from the Royal College of Art in London.
-Her works have been exhibited in Ireland and the UK, covering various media such as video installations and prints.
+McGuinness was born in Dublin, Ireland, and is now based in Monkstown, Dublin, She obtained a master's degree from the Royal College of Art in London.
+Her works, covering media such as video installations and prints, have been exhibited in Ireland.

 A 2004 biography stated, "Recent works have been preoccupied with notions of portrayal of the self and with deception, dealing with the sublimated desire for self-expression of the artist and the tension between revelation and concealment."

-She has made several short films: This is between us (2011), Charlie's Place (2012), and Procession (2012).
+She has made the short films This is between us (2011), Charlie's Place (2012), Procession (2012), You Can't Feel What You Feel (2017), and Holding ground where the wood lands (2018).

-Early education
+Early life and education

-Yvonne McGuinness was born on 12 October 1972 in Dublin, Ireland.
-She was born and raised in an urban environment, rich in culture and intellectually stimulating, and developed an early taste for the arts, especially visual storytelling.
-Her family background also contributed to the development of her artistic sensibilities as her uncle John McGuinness is a well-known Fianna Fáil politician.
-While it may have had something to do with her heightened sensitivity to themes of identity, place, and community later to feature in her work, the involvement of the former college may have played a role in this.

-McGuinness sought out formal education in the arts, graduating with a Master of Arts degree from the very reputable Royal College of Art (RCA) in London.
-While at RCA, she developed her artistic approach and tried out a variety of media including film, performance art, sculpture, textile work.
-In addition, she had also begun to explore site specific installations where the interaction between space, identity and time became a persistent theme with her work.
+Yvonne McGuinness was born on 12 October 1972 in Kilkenny.
+Her father was a businessman, and her uncle John McGuinness is a well-known Fianna Fáil politician.
+She attended Crawford College of Art and Design in Cork as an undergraduate, and got an MA from the Royal College of Art (RCA) in London.
+While at the RCA, she developed her artistic approach and tried out a variety of media including film, performance art, sculpture, textile work.
+In addition, she begun to explore site specific installations where the interaction between space, identity and time became a persistent theme with her work.
+After graduation, she lost confidence and stopped making art for a long while until returning to Ireland in 2015.

-When she was young in her career, McGuinness was actively involved in exhibitions around Ireland as well as all the way through the UK, gaining a reputation for her ability to integrate diverse artistic disciplines.

-Through her own personal experiences McGuinness builds her work to study memory alongside perception and place.
-Fundamentally her multidisciplinary practice follows a distinct characteristic where she enables audience-space interactions which shape her distinctive artistic methodology.